EberlyODL/phys010sjv11/motion_is_relative.md

 $ v_{CT} = v_{\rm{cart(C)\;with\;respect\;to\;train(T)}}$

-> The choices of symbols C, T, B. G are arbitrary; you just choose whatever you want.
+> The choices of symbols C, T, B, G are arbitrary; you just choose whatever you want.

 - M: Note that, if you reverse the order, you just reverse the sign of the speed.
 - S: What do you mean?